I teach education-related courses and courses on research design

 This course focuses on the branch of ESOL education called English for specific purposes (ESP).
 To provide context, we examine the history of ESP education and its relationship to the broader field of TESOL.
 Then, we examine the different branches of ESP education, including English for academic purposes (EAP) and English for occupational purposes (EOP), focusing on best teaching practices and current research issues.
 By the end of the course, students have a foundation for pursuing work in and/or further studies of ESP education.

 This course provides an introduction to curriculum design and materials development in the area of teaching English to speakers of other languages.
 We will approach curriculum development as a systematic, iterative process that consists of several fundamental, interdependent elements: learner needs, instructional goals and objectives, testing, materials, teaching, and evaluation.
-We will examine the fourth element, materials, in particular detail, focusing on principles and procedures for evaluating and developing materials.
+We examine the fourth element, materials, in particular detail, focusing on principles and procedures for evaluating and developing materials.

 This course provides an introduction to assessment methods and tools in the area of teaching English to speakers of other languages.
-Students will analyze and evaluate a variety of assessment tools, including both large-scale standardized tests (e.g., TOEFL, IELTS) and site-specific tools developed for particular teaching contexts.
-Students will also generate assessment tools for various teaching contexts they are interested in.
+Students analyze and evaluate a variety of assessment tools, including both large-scale standardized tests (e.g., TOEFL, IELTS) and site-specific tools developed for particular teaching contexts.
+Students also generate assessment tools for various teaching contexts they are interested in.

 This course provides an introduction to methodology for teaching English to speakers of other languages (ESOL).
-In this course, we will examine how ESOL is taught (e.g., content-based and task-based instruction; using technology), with a focus on fundamental principles of effective teaching (e.g., agency, interaction, transfer).
-We will also examine what is taught, specifically in terms of language skills (i.e., reading, writing, speaking, listening) and knowledge (e.g., grammar and vocabulary).
-The topics covered will be relevant across a range of teaching contexts (e.g., English as a foreign language; English as a second language; English for general purposes; English for specific purposes).
+In this course, we examine how ESOL is taught (e.g., content-based and task-based instruction; using technology), with a focus on fundamental principles of effective teaching (e.g., agency, interaction, transfer).
+We also examine what is taught, specifically in terms of language skills (i.e., reading, writing, speaking, listening) and knowledge (e.g., grammar and vocabulary).
+The topics covered are relevant across a range of teaching contexts (e.g., English as a foreign language; English as a second language; English for general purposes; English for specific purposes).

 This course provides an introduction to research methods that are suitable for investigations in applied linguistics, linguistics, and TESOL.
-Students will examine a variety of studies that reflect various purposes (e.g., to develop theory; to improve educational practice) and research families (i.e., qualitative, quantitative, mixed methods).
-Students will also create research designs suitable for various issues and contexts they are interested in.
+Students examine a variety of studies that reflect various purposes (e.g., to develop theory; to improve educational practice) and research families (i.e., qualitative, quantitative, mixed methods).
+Students also create research designs suitable for various issues and contexts they are interested in.

 This course provides an introduction to practice and theory in second language (L2) education.
-Students will learn about the history of second language education, the different contexts in which second language teaching occurs (e.g., foreign language instruction in Asia, immersion education in North America), current issues in second language education (e.g., learner strategies, use of technology), and practical approaches to second language teaching (e.g., task-based language teaching, content-based instruction).
-By the end of the course, students will have a foundation for pursuing work as a second language educator (e.g., teaching English overseas) or further studies in second language education (e.g., a MTESOL degree).
+Students learn about the history of second language education, the different contexts in which second language teaching occurs (e.g., foreign language instruction in Asia, immersion education in North America), current issues in second language education (e.g., learner strategies, use of technology), and practical approaches to second language teaching (e.g., task-based language teaching, content-based instruction).
+By the end of the course, students have a foundation for pursuing work as a second language educator (e.g., teaching English overseas) or further studies in second language education (e.g., a MTESOL degree).

-In this course, we will learn about contemporary teaching of second languages from various perspectives, including the teaching of (a) vocabulary and grammar, (b) language skills (i.e., listening, speaking, reading, writing), and (c) culture.
-The aim will be to balance the practical (e.g., learning about concrete teaching techniques) and the theoretical (e.g., learning about the research and theory behind those techniques) in a way that students will have, by the end of the course, a basic foundation for pursuing work as a second language teacher (e.g., of a foreign language in the US, or of English in the US or overseas) or for further studies related to second language teaching (e.g., a MTESOL degree).
+In this course, we learn about contemporary teaching of second languages from various perspectives, including the teaching of (a) vocabulary and grammar, (b) language skills (i.e., listening, speaking, reading, writing), and (c) culture.
+The aim is to balance the practical (e.g., learning about concrete teaching techniques) and the theoretical (e.g., learning about the research and theory behind those techniques) in a way that students have, by the end of the course, a basic foundation for pursuing work as a second language teacher (e.g., of a foreign language in the US, or of English in the US or overseas) or for further studies related to second language teaching (e.g., a MTESOL degree).

 The main goal of this course is to introduce students to the importance of writing in the work of the university and to develop their critical reading, thinking and writing skills so that they can successfully participate in that work.